Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 PriceExpensiveLess expensive

-The two types of batteries are the same in principle and differentiate only by the materials used for their cathodes.
+The two types of batteries are the same in principle and are differentiated only by the materials used for their cathodes.

 So far, only Tesla has used LFP batteries in its fleet, but other car makers will follow suit.
 LFP batteries are also under further development and optimization to deliver better performance.
 It might eventually replace NCA in the future.